 How are course themes playing out in the world today?

-- Find a meaningful example that students will be able to connect with
+- Find a meaningful example that students will be able to connect with - Use the example to preview key ideas covered in the course - Focus on big picture course concepts and explain their importance

 Add Learning Activity